For anyone new to Matched Betting casino offers wagering is one of those concepts it’s really important to get your head round.

 When using £1 spins it’s quite easy to understand that we have to do 5 spins in order to wager a total of £5.

-To work this out we just need to divide the total amount we need to wager by our new spin bet amount.
+But, how many spins would we need to do if we were betting 20p per spin instead?
+To work this out we divide the total wagering amount by our spin bet amount.

 £5.00 divided by £0.20 = 25 spins